Top Interpersonal Skills for Job Seekers: A Job-Seeker’s Guide

 • Collaborated with a team of 10 sales representatives on goal-setting.

-• Won award for building sustainable relationships and trust with customers and representatives through active listening and direct communication.
+• Won an award for building sustainable relationships and trust with customers and representatives through active listening and direct communication.

 Key skills